2026-mpp-30538/final-project-micah-jonathan/README.md

-# Analysis of Carbon Emissions and Public Health Outcomes
+# Resarch Question - Analysis of Carbon Emissions and Public Health Outcomes

 This project processes and visualizes carbon emissions by county in Illinois and tracks their relationship to public health outcomes across the state, including cancer, COPD, asthma, and worsening complications for Covid-19, stroke, and heart failure.